pointyfar/pointybubl/README.md

 socialdata = "social"
 ```

 You can add a social box on the sidebar by pointing `params.socialdata` to a file in your `data` folder.
-The `exampleSite` has a `social.toml` data file which has the following contents:
+The `exampleSite` has a sample `social.toml` data file which has the following contents:
 ```toml
 label = "I am social!"